 5:30 to 6:00 Registration & Buffet Dinner, 6:00 to 8:00 Presentation.
 Cost is $46.00.
 Registration in your email or contact email@example.com.

 We are dedicated to furthering education, mutual support and better communication with the general public for the purpose of their better dental health.
 The Society has a Central Office to provide information on current dental issues, act as a liaison to the outside community, and serve as a support to its member dentists.
 Our goal is to provide this website as a resource for dentists, patients, and the community.
 If there is information that you feel would be helpful to other patients or dentists, please email your suggestions to firstname.lastname@example.org.

 We provide free referrals to our Pierce County dentists for those patients who are looking for a new dental home, and we also have a download-able list of multi-lingual dental offices located in Pierce County

 The Society has a Central Office to provide information on current dental issues, act as a liaison to the outside community, and serve as a support to its member dentists.
-We have one full-time and two part-time staff persons.
+We have one full-time staff person.
 The Central Office provides no-cost referral and mediation services for the public.
 Mediation is done for member dentists only.

 The Pierce County Dental Society is proud to honor the many dentists who have participated in volunteer activities over the years.
 Together dentists in Pierce County donated $1,000,000 in care to low-income individuals in dental need, and participated in several oral health educational activities throughout the County.

-In 2019 the Foundation supported several community events to support improved oral health such as: Pierce County Dentists Care Program, Bates Free Dental Day, Tacoma Rescue Mission Free Dental Day, Pierce County Veteran’s Resource Fair, Pierce County Dental Society Children’s Dental Health Day, and oral hygiene supplies for schools in Pierce County.
+The Foundation has supported several community events to support improved oral health such as: Pierce County Dentists Care Program, Bates Free Dental Day, Tacoma Rescue Mission Free Dental Day, Pierce County Veteran’s Resource Fair, Pierce County Dental Society Children’s Dental Health Day, and oral hygiene supplies for schools in Pierce County.